Looking out for Theileria

 Theileria are protozoan parasites that can be carried by ticks.
 The bush tick, which is widespread on the North Coast, is known to carry this protozoal parasite.

-Ian continued, “Current treatment options for cattle that are affected with Theileria are limited and responses to treatment are often poor especially in severely affected animals.
+Liz Bolin, District Veterinarian said, “Current treatment options for cattle that are affected with Theileria are limited and responses to treatment are often poor especially in severely affected animals.